splunk/public-o11y-docs/gdi/get-data-in/rum/browser/set-up-javascript-source-mapping.rst

    #.
 Verify that your production build tool is configured to generate source maps.
    #.
 Run the production build for your project.
    #.
-Verify that your production bundles and source maps were emitted to the same output directory.
+Verify that your production bundles and source maps were written to the same output directory.

 #.
 Find all source map/minified file pairs in the directory you specify, compute a source map ID for each pair, and inject that source map ID into each minified file as a code snippet: